jsosa/outlierml/README.md

 from outlierml import run_outlierml
 ```

-where `run_outlierml` is a function which receives the `xarray.Dataset` object to be analised and returns 1) a mask containing outliers in a `xarray.DataArray` object and a `pd.DataFrame` object
+where `run_outlierml` is a function which receives a `xarray.Dataset` object and returns 1) a mask with outliers in a `xarray.DataArray` object and 2) a `pd.DataFrame` object, same but in tabular format

 ```python
 def run_outlierml(nc,method,contamination,varname,latname,lonname,timname,decomposition=False):